superbryanlee/bc-covid-19-vaccination-reg-page/README.md

 We have the bare-minimum experience with HTML/CSS/JS so that's what we're planning on honing with this project.
 We don't plan on being competitive, but please do enjoy our project.
 Happy hacking.

+--
+Our project places on emphasis on mobile/desktop compatbility - please feel free to play with the dimensions of the webpage.
+We made it so that the website presentation is clear for any device.